-- The capital requirement will be determined by applying specified shocks, and (re)calculating the net asset value (capital and surplus) under the shocks In particular, this involves recalculating the BEL under the shocks.
+- 1. The capital requirement will be determined by applying specified shocks and (re)calculating the net asset value (capital and surplus) under the shocks.
+In particular, this involves recalculating the BEL under the shocks.
 The difference between preshock and post-shock values will be the capital requirement. - 2.
 A combination of the following two shocks will be used: - a.
 A relative increase in all (unit) expense assumptions; and - b.
 An absolute (basis points (bps)) increase in expense inflation rates per annum. - 3.
 Additional details on the approach: - a.
-The shocks are to be applied simultaneously; and b.
+The shocks are to be applied simultaneously; - b.
 The application will be principles-based.
-For example, contractually fixed expenses would not be affected by the shock (i.e., would not change as a result of the shock).
+For example, contractually fixed expenses would not be affected by the shock (i.e., would not change as a result of the shock); and - c.
+For the avoidance of doubt, the expense shocks apply to all Long-Term business, including without limitation "separate account" and "segregated account" business.